-Spares are available for every part of every Felco secateur.
+Spares are available for every part of every Felco secateur see links below

-New Ergonomic handle and easy to use Safety catch
+Curved Ergonomic handle and easy to use Safety catch - Plastic or Metal Models

-These German made pruners were designed with comfort and ergonomics in mind and result in the most comfortable and easiest to use tool.
+These German made pruners were designed with comfort and ergonomics in mind and are the most comfortable and easy to use.

 The downward curve of the blades puts your wrist in the best position and reduces the risk of repetitive strain injury (RSI).